 We tried to verify if Ivacy is currently still using servers belonging to GZ Systems Ltd. We contacted Ivacy’s customer support, after which an Ivacy representative asked us to wait for a brief moment before he answered the question with “Ivacy does not use servers belonging to GZ systems.”

 In any case, it should be clear that the particular server that we tested was, at that time, owned by PureVPN/GZ Systems.
 While Ivacy remains mostly safe to use, the entire situation does seem to undermine Ivacy’s claims of “rock-solid security.”

 What information does Ivacy need?

-Needless to say, ideally you want to give as little information about yourself as possible when creating your VPN account.
-Giving a lot of personal information when creating an account for a privacy solution kind of defeats the purpose.
+Ideally, you want to give as little information about yourself as possible when creating your VPN account.
+Giving a lot of personal information when creating an account for a privacy solution defeats the purpose.
 That’s why we examine how much information all of the VPNs on our website need when creating your account.

-Once you log in on the website you’ll have access to your account settings and options.
-Like the rest of the website, this members page is user-friendly and makes it easy to configure your account.
-On this page you will immediately see all your past correspondence with Ivacy’s customer support and any unpaid bills.
+Once you sign up for a plan and log in to the website, you’ll have access to your account settings and options.
+Like the rest of the website, this page is user-friendly and makes it easy to configure your account.
+On this page, you will immediately see all your past correspondence with Ivacy’s customer support and any unpaid bills.

 - Go to Ivacy’s website.

 - Go to the Pricing page, select a plan, and then click Buy Now.

 - Fill up your personal information like name and email address.